TSPico/TSPico/readme_en.md

 ---

-Este es un esquema en bloques de la interface:
+This is a block diagram of the interface:
-(*a completar*)
+(*pending*)

-Los accesos a determinadas áreas de memoria (ROM, EXROM, etc) y determinadas operaciones (RD, WR, MREQ, IORQ) se decodifican para así intercalar datos provenientes de la Flash (para accesos ROM, EXROM o DOCK) o desde un archivo de almacenamiento, en caso de lectura o escritura de datos.
+Specific memory location access (ROM, EXROM, etc) and specific operations (RD, WR, MREQ, IORQ, etc) are decoded so to interleave data from the Flahs (for ROM, EX-ROM or DOCK access) or to/from a storage file in case of data read/write.

-El cálculo de temporizaciones es especialmente crítico, ya que pequeñas desviaciones ocasionan errores  en la carga, lectura y accesos a las ROMs alojadas en la flash.
+Timing if of paramount importance, since minimal variations in timing lead to load, read/write and ROM access errors.

-La interface hace un uso intensivo de los PIOs del R-Pico para dos fines principales:
+The interface makes intensive use of R-Pico PIOs for two main purposes:

-- “Conmutación” de las ROMs internas (y las imágenes de cartucho) de la TS con las imágenes almacenadas en la Flash; para ello se manipulan las direcciones superiores de la Flash (A18-A15), poniendo en 0 o 1 respectivamente las mismas en función del acceso a memoria decodificado.
-Esta conmutación de ROMs externas debería permitir la implementación, por ejemplo, de acceso a unidades de disco (Zebra, Oliger, LarKen, FDD, etc.)
+- External ROMs and cartridge images "switching", with images stored in Flash; for this upper memory address bits (A18-A15) are manipulated and set to 0 or 1 depending on the memory access decodified.
+This external ROMs switching should allow, for instance, the implementation of disk units access (Zebra, Oliger, LarKen, FDD, etc.)

-- Para la transmisión/recepción de octetos desde/hacia la TS, principalmente en las funciones SAVE y LOAD (implementadas), el módulo de comandos/respuesta o futuras operaciones de I/O entre la TS y el R-Pico (a implementar)
+- For sending/receiving single octets to/from the TS, mainly via the SAVE/LOAD operations (already implemented), the command/response module or future I/O operations between TS and R-Pico (to be implemented)

-- En ambos casos, las señales de control (MREQ, IORQ, RD, WR, etc) también son accedidas por las máquinas de estado (SMs) de los PIOs para su correcto procesamiento
+In both cases, the control signals (MREQ, IORQ, RD, WR, etc) are also accessed by the PIO State Machines (SMs) for correct processing

-El resto de la interface, como dijimos antes,  consiste en integrados discretos para la decodificación de las señales de control, la adaptación de voltajes entre las señales de la TS (5V) y el R-Pico (3.3v), y el manejo y asignación del bus de datos.
-Toda la lógica de procesamiento de las señales de control, la asignación de las ROMs/DCKs de la flash y la transferencia de datos (SAVE/LOAD etc) se implementan mediantes programas uPython, totalmente modificables y configurables por el usuario.
+The rest of the interface, as said earlier, consists on discrete ICs for decoding control signals, level adapting between TS (5V) and R-Pico (3.3V) signals, and bus management and assignation.
+All control signals processing logic, flash ROMs/DCKs addressing, and data transfer (SAVE/LOAD etc) is implemented in uPython programs, completely user-modifiable and customizable

 <h3> </h3>
-<h3 align="center"> DETALLES TECNICOS </h3>
+<h3 align="center"> TECHNICAL DETAILS </h3>

 ---

-Como la interface es un prototipo y un trabajo en progreso, la lista de componentes podría variar, pero sirve como orientativa de la sencillez de la misma:
+As the interface is currently a prototype and a work in progress, the components list could vary, but still is useful as an indication of the interface simplicitiy:

-- 1 (un) Raspberry Pico (cualquier versión puede servir; con la que tiene 16MB de Flash no sería necesario en principio contar con una SD.
+- 1 (one) Raspberry Pico (any version should do; the one with 16MB Flash memory would render the SD card almost useless)
-- 1 (un) integrado Flash, por ejemplo de la familia 39SF (en el prototipo se utilizó un 39SF040 de 4Mbits).
-Este puede ser sustituido en el diseño por integrados de tipo EEPROM, aunque su costo puede llegar a ser superior
+- 1 (one) Flash IC, for instance 39SF family (the prototype used a 4Mbits 39SF040).
+This could be replaced by an EEPROM, though the cost could be higher
-- Integrados de la familia 74xx: 74LS04, 74LS32, 74LS27, 74LS257: uno cada uno.
-Para la programación de la flash se necesitan dos 74HCT595 (serial/paralelo); y para la adaptación de niveles lógicos dos 74LVC245.
-Para el joystick es necesario un 74LS366
+- Some 74xx family discrete IC: 74LS04, 74LS32, 74LS27, 74LS257: one each.
+For flash programming, a pair of  74HCT595 (serial/parallel); and for the logical level adapter and bus management function, two 74LVC245 are hired.
+The joystick interface needs a 74LS366
-- Si se desea almacenar los archivos .TAP, .TZX, .SNA, .Z80, .DCK etc en una SD Card, es necesario el módulo lector y las bibliotecas para uPython (sdcard.py)
+- An SD Card reader module is required, if extensive storace of .TAP, .TZX, .SNA, .Z80, .DCK etc files are needed. uPython library (sdcard.py) is also needed
-- Se necesita también la placa impresa, y el conector de borde de 2x32 conectores.
+- The PCB and the edge board (2x32), conveniently trimmed and slotted are also required
-- Zócalos y pines para los integrados mencionados anteriormente
+- Sockets for all the above, and a few pins for the jumpers/switches
-- Un número de capacitores de desacople (0.1 uF), interruptores y jumpers
+- A number of decoupling capacitors (0.1 uF)

-<h3 align="center"> ESTADO DEL PROYECTO </h3>
+<h3 align="center"> PROJECT STATUS </h3>

 ---

-Esta planilla muestra el grado de avance de los distintos componentes del proyecto:
+This table shows the status of the different components of the project

-*(a completar)*
+*(pending)*

-<h3 align="center"> FUTURO </h3>
+<h3 align="center"> FUTURE </h3>

 ---

-Algunas características que se podrían agregar a futuro:
+Some features that could be added in the future:

-- Una versión con componentes SMD, para reducir el tamaño
+- An SMD version, to reduce size
-- Implementación de funciones de vuelco de regiones de memoria desde/hacia SD (símil memoria virtual)
+- Memory dump to/from SD implementation, as in virtual memory
-- Emulación de unidades de disco (Zebra, Oliger, LarKen, FDD, etc.)
+- Disk units emulation (Zebra, Oliger, LarKen, FDD, etc.)
-- *(a completar)*
+- *(pending)*

-<h3 align="center"> MAS INFORMACION </h3>
+<h3 align="center"> MORE INFO </h3>

 ---

-Hasta que habilite la sección de Discusión y la WiKi del proyecto en esta misma página, dejo una entrada a los dos grupos de discusión donde se podrá consultar más información actualizada, y también dejo un correo electrónico por cualquier consulta puntual:
+Until the Discussion and WiKi sections are enabled, more up-to-date info an details can be obtained from the discussion threads above.
+Also, an email address is provided for specific questions:

-- Entrada grupo Timex Sinclair 2068 (en inglés): *(a completar)*
+- Entrada Timex Sinclair 2068 group: *(pending)*
-- Entrada foro Retrocomputacion: *(a completar)*
+- Retrocomputacion Forum entry (in spanish): *(pending)*
-- Consultas por correo electrónico: tspico.info@gmail.com
+- Email address for questions: tspico.info@gmail.com

 (c) 2022 - RICARDO JAVIER CALCAGNO